John Craig (actor): Death

 Although they had divorced a year earlier, Craig and Young had reconciled and were once more living together by Summer 1932.
 They had celebrated a family birthday party for Young, after which she drove him to the nearby train station in Woodmere, New York, on August 23, 1932.
 He was going into Manhattan to meet with fellow members of the Players Club, when he complained of chest pains.
 Young drove him back to their home where he died within a short time.
 The funeral service was conducted at home two days later, with an Episcopal rector officiating.
-His body was temporarily interred in a Brooklyn cemetery, and later moved to Forest Hills Cemetery near Boston.
+His body is interred in a Brooklyn cemetery.